 Research data is a valuable output of the research process that must be protected from loss or compromise.
 Aurora College will ensure that researchers have access to the support and technology they need to manage their data ethically and responsibly throughout the research lifecycle.
-Researchers will have the knowledge and tools to secure data assets and maintain the anonymity of human subjects.
+Researchers will have the knowledge and tools to protect and safeguard data assets according to best practices.